-Primary Education Insight is a peer-reviewed scientific journal that focuses on advancing research and practice in the field of primary education.
-The journal publishes original empirical studies and systematic literature reviews that address a wide array of topics relevant to elementary-level education.
+Primary Education Insight (e-ISSN: 3110-5653) is a peer-reviewed scientific journal dedicated to advancing research, theory, and professional practice in the field of primary education.
+The journal publishes original empirical studies and systematic literature reviews that explore diverse issues relevant to elementary-level education.
+As an open-access journal published in English, it releases two issues annually, specifically in June and December, ensuring wide dissemination of high-quality and contextually grounded scholarship.

-It serves as a scholarly platform for researchers, educators, teachers, and education practitioners to contribute research findings, theoretical perspectives, and practical innovations aimed at improving the quality of primary education.
-Key areas of interest include curriculum development, teaching strategies, literacy and numeracy, classroom assessment, character education, integration of local wisdom, inclusive education, child development, educational technology, school management, and policy implementation.
+Primary Education Insight also serves as an academic platform for researchers, educators, teachers, and education practitioners to share research findings, theoretical perspectives, and innovative practices aimed at improving the quality of primary education.
+Areas of interest include curriculum development, teaching strategies, literacy and numeracy, classroom assessment, character education, integration of local wisdom, inclusive education, child development, educational technology, school management, and policy implementation.
+The journal welcomes interdisciplinary contributions that connect education with psychology, technology, public policy, and child welfare to support the holistic development of learners.

 Call for Papers – Second Issue, December 2025